matteobianchi-portfolio/Project-Shopping/README.md

-# Py-Portfolio
+# Project-Shopping
-My first scripts after having finished a 240-hours of Data Science and AI Academy.
+My first script after having finished a 240-hours of Data Science and AI Academy.